MusicFind a programme

 Beyond East and West Research Project

 Composition for western and traditional Turkish musicians; developing and documenting an evolving transcultural musical practice.
-Funded by the European Research Council.
+Funded by the European Research Council (201–22).

-Project members: Professor Michael Ellison, Professor Simon Jones (Theatre), Dr Argun Çakır (post-doctoral fellow).
+Project members: Professor Michael Ellison, Professor Emeritus Simon Jones (Theatre), Dr Argun Çakır (post-doctoral fellow).

-Project members: Dr Justin Williams, Dr James McNally (post-doctoral fellow).
+Project members: Dr Justin Williams, Dr Sina Nitzsche (Dortmund).

-A significant number of graduates from this programme develop careers in higher education or work on high-level research projects in the field of music; some graduates take up careers as composers and musicians.
+A significant number of graduates from this programme develop careers in higher education or work on high-level research projects in the field of music; others take up careers as composers and musicians.

-Professor Michael Ellison, (Senior Lecturer), Analysis; composition; contemporary opera; new music; Turkish music.
+Professor Michael Ellison, (Professor), Analysis; composition; contemporary opera; new music; Turkish music.

 Professor Pauline Fairclough, (Professor), Cold War cultural exchanges; music and politics; music in Eastern Europe; Shostakovich; Socialist Realism; Soviet and Russian music; Soviet performance practice.